ap-cloud-bit/macroeconomic-panel-analysis/README.md

 # 🌍 Global Macroeconomic Panel Analysis
 ## Real Interest Rates, Economic Crises, and Unemployment

+## 🧭 Executive Summary

+This project presents a global panel data analysis examining the relationship between **real interest rates and unemployment** across countries over multiple decades, with a particular focus on **major economic crises**.

+Using fixed‑effects econometric techniques, the analysis finds that **real interest rates—both contemporaneous and lagged—do not exhibit a statistically significant direct effect on unemployment once country and year heterogeneity are accounted for**.
+Instead, unemployment dynamics are shown to be **largely structural**, driven by persistent country‑specific characteristics and global shocks rather than by monetary conditions alone.

+Crisis‑focused models reveal that the **COVID‑19 pandemic (2020)** produced a **clear and significant increase in unemployment worldwide**, while the effects of the **2008 Global Financial Crisis** were more complex and heterogeneous across countries.
+Interaction analysis further indicates that **monetary policy effectiveness did not change materially during the Global Financial Crisis**, suggesting that labor‑market disruptions during crises are driven primarily by non‑monetary factors.

+Overall, the findings highlight the importance of **institutional structure, labor‑market resilience, and crisis management policies** in shaping employment outcomes, offering insights relevant for policymakers, economists, and applied data analysts.
+``

 ### 📊 A Cross‑Country Panel Data Study

 ---